bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/README.md

 ## About

-The Breadboard-1 design was created to make development of software as simple as possible.
+The Breadboard-1 design was created to make development of software for a PIC18F microcontroller as simple as possible.
 The design goals were:

 * Serve as a "reference design" for a decoder such that other designs could largely be done by omitting unnecessary elements and selecting